Ultimate Packing List

 Starting at a young age, get your kids involved in helping you pack!
 I start by telling my son how many days we will be traveling and what the weather will be like.
 Then, I help him walk through how many shirts, pants, socks, etc. that he will need.
 He then gets to pick his favorite clothes and gets to feel super helpful to me.

 My kids are also responsible for packing their own entertainment backpack.
 The rule with this is that it must include things that can entertain themselves on their own.
+This avoids them relying on me when they complain they are bored.
+It gives them a go-to bag for fun things to do, which is great for road trips or killing time at the airport.

 It can be books, fidget toys, coloring books, or action figures, as long as it does not require two people to play.
 This approach gives them something that they enjoy to do on their own and keep them busy for your travel trip ahead.